genexus-books/Saia/saia-docs/docs/SaiaOverview.md

 ## Maintainability, Future Proofing

 AI models are evolving rapidly.
 Can businesses keep up with the pace?
 Can our interfaces fluctuate and test each model without breaking connection interfaces?
 How can we become independent of these decisions, often tied to cost, privacy, or other factors?
-Saia allows for the independence of created interfaces from the accessed models, enabling agents to evolve with a business perspective, separate from the underlying AI models' evolution.
+SAIA allows for the independence of created interfaces from the accessed models, enabling agents to evolve with a business perspective, separate from the underlying AI models' evolution.

 ## Security

 Businesses require access security, data security, data governance, and alerts for potential rule breaches.
-Saia provides everything needed to achieve control over what happens with data within the company, ensuring data travels securely and adheres to business-imposed rules.
+SAIA provides everything needed to achieve control over what happens with data within the company, ensuring data travels securely and adheres to business-imposed rules.

 ## Scalability

 Performance should not degrade with business success.
 Having infrastructure designed for secure and scalable communication with models is essential when deploying products in production.
-Using Saia ensures that if the business succeeds, scalability concerns are addressed.
+Using SAIA ensures that if the business succeeds, scalability concerns are addressed.

 ## Built-in Patterns Solved

-Saia provides all the services and abstractions necessary for implementing emerging UX patterns.
+SAIA provides all the services and abstractions necessary for implementing emerging UX patterns.
 It offers the following services:

 - Search & Chat creation for any document set, essentially building a private ChatGPT for unstructured company documents
 - Assistant creation and chaining for various business objectives